Darkelf2024/Darkelf-Browser/README.md

 ## Darkelf Browser
-- Release Soon (Waiting for ECCN #) Ready By November 1st, 2024 - It is on Hold by BIS
+- Release Soon (Waiting for ECCN #) Ready By 2024 - It is Pending RFI by BIS

 ## Web Tech